OUR GOAL FOR THE NATION

 Here's what you need to know:

-- And, since Sunday, December 15, 2013, is a school night, we expect the reading of the Bill of Rights to end around 9:00 p.m.
+- Since Tuesday, December 15, is a school night, we expect the reading of the Bill of Rights to end around 9:00 p.m.

 This magnificent patriotic event will rank as one of the greatest moments in the history of the United States of America, and one of the most important events in your lifetime.

-Using the power of the Internet, we are able, for the first time in history, to place free copies of the Bill of Rights into the hands of millions of children all across the country so they will fully realize their most important inheritance as Americans: The rights and liberties that no one can ever take away.
+Using the power of the Internet, we are able to place free copies of the Bill of Rights into the hands of millions of children all across the country so they will fully realize their most important inheritance as Americans: The rights and liberties that no one can ever take away.

-Given the plain love that American have for the Bill of Rights, we think that millions of families will gather around their computers at 8:30 p.m. on December 15, 2013, and join their follow Americans in a live, national reading of the Bill of Rights over the Internet, something that has never happened before in the history of the country.
+Given the plain love that Americans have for the Bill of Rights, families across the country, as they did in 2013 and 2014, will gather around their computers at 8:30 p.m. on December 15, 2015, and join their fellow Americans in a live, national reading of the Bill of Rights over the Internet, something that has happened only twice before in the history of the country.

 This grand national patriotic event is being sponsored by The National Education Project, Inc., a non-profit, 501(c)(3) tax-exempt corporation headquartered in Washington, D.C.